 Primary User.
-Includes all Secondary User abilities, in addition to the ability to create and manage users, create and manage roles and groups,assign to users, create standard report views, create and modify workflows, create and modify forms, create and modify fields, create automated reminder rules or other automated jobs, perform bulk actions (import, assign), and create new processes.
+Includes all Secondary User abilities, in addition to the ability to create and manage users, create and manage roles and groups, create standard report views, create and modify workflows, create and modify forms, create and modify fields, create automated reminder rules or other automated jobs, perform bulk actions (import, assign), and create new processes.

 Public Pages.
 Public Pages allow you to create publicly available forms that can be submitted by anyone with the unique link.

 Standard Success.
-Includes access to LogicGate Help Center (help.logicgate.com); in-app chat support; access to shared Customer Success Analyst; notifications announcing new product features; and LogicGate Standards and Regulations Content Updates made available within 60 days of a major release published by the authoritative source.
+Includes access to the LogicGate Help Center (help.logicgate.com); in-app chat support; access to shared Customer Success Analysts; notifications announcing new product features; and LogicGate Standards and Regulations Content Updates made available within 60 days of a major release published by the authoritative source.

 Premier Success.
-Includes access to LogicGate Help Center (help.logicgate.com); in-app chat support; direct access to dedicated Customer Success Analyst; up to five (5) hours per month of configuration and admin support; up to one (1) hour per month with primary Customer Success Manager for ongoing GRC process design guidance; up to three (3) hours per year with a Customer Success Manager for ongoing admin training (i.e., training new admin users and/or conducting more in-depth training on new product features); and support with applying updates to existing control mappings for LogicGate Standards and Regulations Content within 60 days of a major release published by the authoritative source.
+Includes access to the LogicGate Help Center (help.logicgate.com); in-app chat support; direct access to a dedicated Customer Success Analyst; up to five (5) hours per month of configuration, administration, and content update support; up to one (1) hour per month with primary Customer Success Manager for ongoing GRC process design guidance; up to three (3) hours per year with a Customer Success Manager for ongoing admin training (i.e., training new admin users and/or conducting more in-depth training on new product features); and support with applying updates to existing control mappings for LogicGate Standards and Regulations Content within 60 days of a major release published by the authoritative source.

 LogicGate API.
 Allows you to obtain an API Access Token and use the REST API endpoints to connect LogicGate to other data sources (e.g., BI tools or other select applications).

-LogicGate’s Standard Implementation service provides hands-on configuration support from a dedicated LogicGate Customer Success Manager for a 100-day period from the Services Start Date.
+LogicGate’s Standard Implementation service provides hands-on configuration support from a dedicated LogicGate Customer Success Manager for a 100-day period from the Kick-Off Date.
 Included in the service is:

 Includes all Standard Implementation service offerings, in addition to: